jacwellington/mnpopcenter.github.io/README.md

 #### Method 1: Online via the Github Web Interface

 The advantage of this method is that everything can be done on the Github web site.
-The disadvantage of this method is that you have to create the pull request at the same time you create the file, which is awkward if you want to make some editing passes on your post before you submit it for consideration.
-One workaround is that you could write the post externally and cut and paste it when finished.
+The disadvantage of this method is that you cannot preview your post in its final, rendered format.

 1. Open a browser to this repository.
 1. Navigate into the _posts directory.